Takeout tipping: Survey shows some feel pressured to tip when getting food to go

-To tip or not to tip?
-A new survey shows more Americans are tipping on carryout orders now than since before the pandemic, and it may be because they feel too guilty not to.
+(WXIN) — To tip or not to tip?
+A new survey shows more Americans are tipping on carryout orders now than before the pandemic, and it may be because they feel too guilty not to.

 Researchers set out to find whether people are feeling pressured to tip more after many picked up the habit of leaving tips when getting food to go during the stretch of the pandemic that saw many restaurants struggle.